and the calm is deep where the quiet waters flow

-“What is it?” the boy asked, chest heaving ever-so-slightly under its embroidered tunic.
+“What is it?” the boy asked, his chest heaving ever-so-slightly under the embroidered tunic he wore.
 “What—what monster is this?”

 “I don’t think it’s a monster at all,” Wei Wuxian replied.
 “I think this soul-stealing business is the work of the goddess you mentioned.”

 Wei Wuxian could imagine what arguments the boy was coming up with, now.
 It was a rare thing for worshipped icons to turn into actual spiritual beings, capable of granting wishes or causing harm.
 Yet it was the only explanation as to why the compasses would not work, and the only story that could fit the sight of that old ghost, wandering the forest in search of his stolen jewels.